Research shows that early goal-directed therapy is improving survival rates for sepsis patients.

 PDAs, pocket cards, or EGDT posters in resuscitation rooms are a useful tool allowing physicians and nurses to follow the protocol.
 The learning curve for EGDT can be steep for some, but treatment and therapeutic goals remain constant.
 Patient care rapidly becomes predictable for both provider and nurse, with all parties on the same page and able to anticipate further treatment decisions.

-The majority of severely septic and septic shock patients present through the ED with a short term mortality of 30-60% if treated without EGDT.
+Summary The majority of severely septic and septic shock patients present through the ED with a short term mortality of 30-60% if treated without EGDT.
 Sepsis is an expensive disease process that already occupies a sizable portion of national healthcare costs, and it is anticipated to worsen in coming years.
 Multiple studies have shown that the survival rate can be improved (7-33% absolute mortality reduction) with a feasible and cost-effective means of treatment in the form of EGDT (Fig.1).
 EPs as resuscitation experts have the background and skill set to initiate management and stabilization of this critically ill patient population.
 However, individual provider and institutional barriers should be anticipated when attempting to set up or maintain an EGDT pathway.